Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 $$\pi_A = L(\tau) \cdot G_1 = \sum_i s_i \cdot L_i(\tau) \cdot G_1$$

 where $s_i$ are the witness values.
-Recall that both prover and verifier know the $L_i$.
-The Knowledge of Exponent (KoE) assumption is what forces the prover to publish a $\pi_A$ computed using the equation above.
+The Knowledge of Exponent (KoE) assumption is what forces the prover to publish a $\pi_A$ computed using the equation above:

 Given a pair $(P, \alpha P)$, a curve point and itself shifted by an unknown scalar $\alpha$, KoE says the only way to produce another pair with the same shift is to scale the original pair by a second known scalar $c$, as $(cP, c \cdot \alpha P) = (cP, \alpha \cdot cP)$.2 KoE extends naturally to linear combinations: publish $(P_1, \alpha P_1), \ldots, (P_n, \alpha P_n)$ and the prover can return another $\alpha$-shifted pair $(C, \alpha C)$ if and only if $C = \sum_j c_j P_j$ for coefficients $c_j$ the prover knows.

-With these $\alpha$-shifted pairs and $\alpha_A \cdot G_2$ also in the CRS, the verifier can run a pairing check confirming $(\pi_A, \pi_A')$ has the right shift:3
+With these $\alpha$-shifted pairs and $\alpha_A \cdot G_2$ also in the CRS, the verifier can run a pairing check confirming $(\pi_A, \pi_A')$ has the right shift:

 $$e(\pi_A',\ G_2) = e(\pi_A,\ \alpha_A \cdot G_2)$$